 - From the Waiting room screen, click on the Cast this meeting button.
 You’ll find it below the Join now and Present buttons.

-- Locate the device you wish to cast to from the pop-up menu.
+- Locate the device you wish to cast from the pop-up menu.
 The menu should show up in the top right corner of your browser.

 - Get comfortable on your couch while your meeting displays on your TV.
 Just remember that Google Meet will still use the camera and microphone from your laptop or device.